kasra-haghpanah/election-spring-rsocket-with-rsocket-js/README.md

 Now you can run this application

 # Featurs
-First click signup then create account yourself and finaly login .
+First click The Signup button then create a account yourself and finaly login .
 Now you see the following image .

 ![image](https://user-images.githubusercontent.com/53397941/168492767-1c414c6e-a700-45ec-bf94-30ff7ad3d25d.png)